Golčův Jeníkov: 12th–16th centuries

 The first written mention of Jeníkov is in a letter from the Olomouc Bishop Jindřich Zdík not older than from 1150.
 The settlement was probably founded in the 10th century.
-The next mention of Jeníkov is in the list of the Prague Diocese from the years 1344–1350.
+The next mention of Jeníkov is in the list of the Diocese of Prague from the years 1344–1350.
 The first mentions of surrounding villages, now parts of Golčův Jeníkov, are from the 14th century; Podmoky was mentioned in 1360, a fortress in Římovice in 1372, and Kobylí Hlava in 1391.

 At the beginning of the 14th century, the first Jews settled in the village.
 At the and of the 14th century, Jeníkov was owned by the Chlum family and then briefly the Podhořany family.
 In 1417, Jeníkov is first referred to as a market town.
 During the Hussite Wars, it was a centre of the insurgency.
 From 1468 until 1580, Jeníkov was almost continuously owned by the Slavata of Chlum and Košumberk family.

 During the 16th century, crafts and trade were developed.
 The Jeníkov estate became rich and prospered.
 In 1580, Václav Robmháp of Suchá and from Seč bought Jeníkov and the neighbouring estate of Zábělčice, and merged them.